hubmapconsortium/portal-ui/context/app/markdown/docs/assay/seqfish.md

 ![](https://lh4.googleusercontent.com/7h0kWTfDYU_4SjiBp7aXGv6rYb7Xpt1tBg3r1opra4FpZ9mPde_nMvNy8QueLyLZOwH0JiJdgRBtUX60f39U6b5K8vYP_lX30CPnEZdDKnqYUXnYE5c3-iJ27KLg4tin1ZxC99o)

 *Figure 2.
 Each barcode region is decoded by sequential hybridization & imaging of 20 readout-probes.
-The signal from each readout-probe can then be assigned a unique pseudocolor (a number from 1-20) representing hybridization-step-order.*
+The signal from each readout-probe can then be assigned a unique pseudocolor (a number from 1-20) representing hybridization-step-order* [(Eng et al, 2019)](https://www.doi.org/10.1038/s41586-019-1049-y).

 The complete barcode for each mRNA is deduced from the sequence of pseudocolor numbers for regions I-III (region IV is an additional round used for error correction).
 A total of 8,000 (203) mRNA barcodes per fluorophore detection channel allows a grand total of 24,000 unique mRNA barcodes to be interrogated.
 The composite images reveal both the identities and subcellular localization of up to 24,000 mRNA molecules.